 When are the dates for the 2018 Masters Tournament?

 The 82nd edition of the Masters will run from April 5th to 8th.
 The four-day tournament will once again take place at the Augusta National Golf Club in Georgia.

 First tee times are 8am U.S. Eastern Time, but most TV stations only cover the last 4-5 hours of each day.

 The winner’s ceremony is set for 7pm on Sunday.

 Who’s getting that green jacket?

 You can’t predict the Masters, but let’s try anyway.

 It’s the only major Rory McIlroy hasn’t won yet, but he’s not the force he was.
-Rising star Jason Day scored his first major at the 2015 U.S. PGA, so he’s a good bet.
-But ExpressVPN’s pick would be Jordan Spieth – he won it last year and he’s still in great form.
+Defending champion Sergio Garcia remains a good bet, but ExpressVPN’s pick would be Jordan Spieth – still one of the top golfers on the planet.